MathHubInfo/Frontend/README.md

 The supported variables are:

-* `MMT_URL` -- The URL to the MathHub MMT Extension.
+* `LIBRARY_URL` -- The URL to the MathHub MMT Extension.
 If omitted, defaults to mocking the MMT server.
 * `NEWS_URL` -- The URL to retrieve news items from.
 If omitted, defaults to the news.json file under assets.
 * `GLOSSARY_URL` -- The URL to retrieve glossary items from.
 If omitted, defaults to the glossary.json file under mocks.
 * `TRANSLATION_URL` -- The URL to translate text with.
 If omitted, translation is disabled.